RichardMorris/mlx90640-bluetooth/README.md

 The server can be made to launch at boot time using the mlxlauncher.sh script.
 The following crontab line should work
 @reboot sh /home/pi/mlx90640-bluetooth/server/mlxlauncher.sh >> /home/pi/mlx90640-bluetooth/server/launcher.log 2>&1

+The client needs some setup.
+The MAC address for the pi is hard coded in the client code.